DOJ alleges Russia funded US media company linked to right-wing social media stars | KRDO

 The goal of the operation, according to prosecutors, was to fuel pro-Russian narratives, in part, by pushing content and news articles favoring Republican presidential nominee Donald Trump and others who the Kremlin deemed to be friendlier to its interests.

+Others ensnared in the alleged Russian plot, however, insist they are the victims.

-“We are disturbed by the allegations in today’s indictment, which make clear that myself and other influencers were victims in this alleged scheme,” Johnson wrote in a post on X.
+“We are disturbed by the allegations in today’s indictment, which make clear that myself and other influencers were victims in this alleged scheme,” Johnson wrote in a post on X after the indictment was unsealed on Wednesday.

 “Should these allegations prove true, I as well as the other personalities and commentators were deceived and are victims,” Pool said on X. “The show is produced in its entirety by our local team without input from anyone external to the company,” he added.

+In a statement also posted to X, Rubin wrote, “These allegations clearly show that I and other commentators were the victims of this scheme.
+I knew absolutely nothing about any of this fraudulent activity.
+Period.”

+Adding, “The DoJ has never contacted me regarding this matter and I have no intention to comment further.”

-On Wednesday, the Biden administration announced a sweeping set of actions to tackle a major Russian government-backed effort to influence the 2024 US presidential election, including sanctions on 10 individuals and entities, and the seizure of 32 internet domains.
+The DOJ’s revealing of the alleged Russian plot was part of a wider set of actions the Biden administration announced Wednesday it was taking to tackle a major Russian government-backed effort to influence the 2024 US presidential election including sanctions on 10 individuals and entities, and the seizure of 32 internet domains.

 At Russian President Vladimir Putin’s direction, three Russian companies used fake profiles to promote false narratives on social media, US Deputy Attorney General Lisa Monaco said in a statement.
 Internal documents produced by one of those Russian companies show one of the goals of the propaganda effort was to boost the candidacy of Trump or whoever emerged as the Republican nominee for president, according to an FBI affidavit.

-Note: Correction: An earlier version of this story identified the incorrect social media alias for Lauren Chen.